 One thing that really concerned me was the fact that she had suffered four concussions over the last four years, each time becoming worse.
 I took advice each time from doctors and even neurologists as to whether there was any long term effects that should make us call an end to her snowboarding career but was told as long as she took the correct amount of time to fully recover Ellie was at an age that should not cause any long term effects.

-Unfortunately it now appears this certainly was not the case and in November 2017 Ellie suffered a bout of severe depression now thought to be brought on by concussion.
-At the time thought and possibly in addition due to making decisions of whether to concentrate on schooling and becoming a normal teenager or continue with the pressures of being an elite athlete forfeiting normal teenage life, a full education and all the negative jealous social media that goes along with being in that position.
-Plus risking further injury that could put a stop to it all in a heartbeat.
+“Unfortunately, it appears this certainly was not the case and in November 2017 Ellie suffered a bout of severe depression now thought to be brought on by concussion.
+At the time we were making decisions together about whether Ellie should concentrate on schooling and becoming a normal teenager or continue with the pressures of being an elite athlete.
+Thereby forfeiting normal teenage life, a full education and the negative jealous social media she was receiving by being in the position of an elite athlete.
+Along with risking further injury that could put a stop to it all in a heartbeat.”

 Ellie decided to push on with what she loved the most Snowboarding, however without funding was unable to train and compete in the capacity that she should have doing.